CAC Woomera: CA-4

 On 15 January 1943, the prototype CA-4, A23-1001, crashed on a test flight to assess powerplant performance and evaluate aerodynamic effects of a new fixed leading edge slat.
 During the return to the CAC airfield at Fisherman's Bend, the pilot, Squadron Leader Jim Harper, had detected a fuel leak in the port Pratt & Whitney R-1830 engine.
 As the problem worsened he attempted to shut down the engine, feathering the propeller; however, the actuation of the feathering switch caused an explosion and uncontrollable fire.
 The three-man crew subsequently attempted evacuation at 1000 ft, yet only Harper succeeded in parachuting free, while the CAC test pilot Jim Carter and power plant group engineer Lionel Dudgeon were both killed.
 The airframe subsequently impacted 3 mi south-west of Kilmore, Victoria.
 The wreckage was recovered and used for components.
+In part, the incident was attributed to the novel fuel tank design.

+CA-11

+After various aspects were re-designed, including the tail and rudder, and an improved nose armament of two 20 mm cannon and two .303 (7.7 mm) calibre machine guns, the project was officially redesignated the CA-11 Woomera.

+The CA-11 did not fly until June 1944.
+By the time production was due to commence, the dive-bombing concept had fallen into disfavour and the RAAF was filling the light bomber/reconnaissance/strike role with the US-built Douglas Boston and the Beaufighter – a derivative of the Beaufort – was being built in Australia by DAP.
+Consequently, the original Woomera order was reduced from 105 to 20.
+After the first CA-11 flew, the whole program was cancelled and the production capacity set aside for Woomeras at CAC was switched to P-51 Mustang fighters.
+The only completed CA-11 Woomera, A23-1, was stripped for parts and scrapped in 1946.